 You would have to live very close to Minehead, or stay overnight beforehand, to have the chance to go any further than Porlock on the first day on the SWCP.
-Minehead is a long bus journey from Taunton, and if like me you were lucky to get a seat – many holidaymakers had to wait for the next bus – and then have a scare when the driver phoned his depot half-way, worried about his vehicle’s mechanical worthiness, then doubts of starting at all might creep into your mind.
+Minehead is a long bus journey from Taunton, and if like me you were lucky to get a seat – many holidaymakers had to wait a further hour for the next bus – and then have a scare when the driver phoned his depot half-way, worried about his vehicle’s mechanical worthiness, then doubts of starting at all might creep into your mind.

 The map sculpture on the sea-front marks the start.
 Alas the sculptor’s map does not use an OS-style grid.
 Never mind, it’s a nice idea.
 Soon after passing the harbour, the route enters Exmoor National Park and begins zig-zagging through woods up the cliff before open ground is reached.
 About an hour in, there’s a choice of routes, something the SWCP does quite often: here, either bowl along the top across open downland, or take the lower ‘rugged’ path on the edge just above the cliff proper.
 The latter sounded much more fun and a fine route it is, even if ‘rugged’ in Somerset isn’t quite the same as ‘rugged’ as in say the North-West Highlands.
 It could certainly though find out more than a few less-experienced walkers.
 The routes coincide below Bossington Hill for the descent of Hurlstone Combe, soon coming back to sea-level at Bossington village before heading across Porlock Marsh.
 My camp site lay a half-mile from the trail on the edge of Porlock itself.

 24 August 2015: Porlock to Lynton, 15 miles (14 on SWCP)